DappDevs/presentations/content/ethereum-background.md

 The miners also agree on a gas limit, which is the total amount of gas a transaction can use.
-Exceeding this limit will also fail the transaction, resulting in the miner getting all of fees for processing your transaction.
+Exceeding this limit will also fail the transaction, resulting in the miner getting all of fees no matter what happens.

 Due to these costs, it is only useful to store small programs and limited data "on-chain", so a Dapp Developer must be very smart in determining what code and data is important enough